Exchange study abroad can be a rewarding experience. An important part of planning your exchange study abroad is course selection.

 Notes about some specific courses:

 - SE390.
 We often facilitate students participating in this course remotely while on exchange.
-Some foreign schools have acceptable alternative courses, and some do not.
+Some schools have acceptable alternative courses, and some do not.

 - SE380.
 If you plan to take Advanced Technical Electives at UW that require SE380/ECE380 as pre-requisites, then you should take one of those courses here.
 If you do not plan to take such ATEs, then you could take a controls course at your exchange university.